ajsb85/instantbird-emoticons-twemoji/README.md

-# Unicode Emojis for Pidgin
+# Twitter Unicode Emojis for Pidgin

-This repository contains three sets of emojis:
+This repository contains the twitter official emojis as a pidgin emoji pack:

 *  original Apple Color Emojis as used in iOS